-Located at the helm, the manual fire extinguisher system allows the operator to manually activate the automatic extinguisher in the engine room.
-Early detection and use of the manual override system will reduce fire damage by eliminating the time necessary for heat in the engine room to rise to a temperature necessary to activate the automatic fire extinguisher.
+The manual fire extinguisher system allows the operator to manually activate the automatic extinguisher in the engine compartment.
+Early detection and use of the manual override system will reduce fire damage by eliminating the time necessary for heat in the engine compartment to rise to a temperature necessary to activate the automatic fire extinguisher.